ehamberg/typeclassopedia-md/typeclassopedia.md

    bar x
 ```

 but what happens if `foo` is an empty list?
-Well, remember that ugly `fail` function in the `Monad` type class declaration?
-That’s what happens.
-See [section 3.14 of the Haskell Report](http://www.haskell.org/onlinereport/exps.html#sect3.14) for the full details.
+There is [an instance](https://hackage.haskell.org/package/base-4.14.0.0/docs/src/Control.Monad.Fail.html#fail) of `MonadFail` for `[]`, and the `fail` function in the `MonadFail` instance will be used as the value for the `do`-expression.
 See also the discussion of `MonadPlus` and `MonadZero` in the [section on other monoidal classes](http://www.haskell.org/haskellwiki/#Other monoidal classes: Alternative, MonadPlus, ArrowPlus).

 A final note on intuition: `do` notation plays very strongly to the “computational context” point of view rather than the “container” point of view, since the binding notation `x <- m` is suggestive of “extracting” a single `x` from `m` and doing something with it.
 But `m` may represent some sort of a container, such as a list or a tree; the meaning of `x <- m` is entirely dependent on the implementation of `(>>=)`.
 For example, if `m` is a list, `x <- m` actually means that `x` will take on each value from the list in turn.